What is the Writing Center at CSUF?

 Can I visit the Writing Center every day?

-You may schedule only one appointment per week.
-All tutorials are scheduled for one half-hour session.
-(If your visit is fulfilling a requirement for a class (such as Eng 101P), you will only receive credit by remaining the entire half hour.)
+You may schedule only one appointment a day, twice a week.
+All tutorials are thirty minute sessions.
+(If your visit is fulfilling a requirement for a class (such as Eng 101P), you will only receive credit by remaining the entire half hour).